 - Indoor air quality products like air filters and air purification systems

-One of the most common misconceptions about HVAC is that it’s a blue-collar position.
-You have to have a distinct skill set, in-depth education and ongoing endorsements.
+One of the most common misconceptions about HVAC is that it’s a blue-collar job.
+You have to have a specific skill set, extensive instruction and ongoing endorsements.

 - Have job security realizing your position can’t be outsourced.